devennn/devennn.github.io/about.md

   - Involve in core development of Face Recognition Model
   - Involve in the development and maintainence of AI Computer Vision Courses for Python and Java

-- Deep Learning Engineer - [CertifAI](https://certifai.ai/) Subsidiary of Skymind
+- Deep Learning Engineer - [CertifAI,](https://certifai.ai/) a subsidiary of Skymind
   - Involve in product development planning
   - Develop Deep Learing models using Python with PyTorch
   - Develop backend architecture for Facial detection & recognition model serving